byterubpay/byterub-site/_posts/2016-02-14-overview-and-logs-for-the-dev-meeting-held-on-2016-02-14.md

 This has become the bastard child of ByteRub development apparently.
 Lines 82 - 167 encompass discussion on this topic.
 The goal is "to merge back to the dev branch" Ultimately the decision is to hack at it for a bit and reevalauate in next meeting.

-> <moneromooo> What I'll do it hack at it to make it work better, really.
+> <byterubmooo> What I'll do it hack at it to make it work better, really.
 All that's needed is time without the problem of a release coming too quick.

-Godspeed moneromooo.
+Godspeed byterubmooo.

 ## Hardforks